Solar Energy Pros and Cons

 Weather dependence

 The most important element for solar panels is the sun.
-If you live in an area prone to cloudy days for an extended period, this will negatively impact how the system runs.
-Your system will likely be less productive in winter months than in summer months.
+If you live in an area prone to cloudy days for an extended period, the solar system may not produce enough electricity for your household.
+Additionally, your system will likely be less productive in winter months than in summer months.
+For this reason, most households with solar panels remain connected to the power grid so they can pull electricity when their system doesn't produce enough.

 Inability to move with you